Laparoscopic Sleeve Gastrectomy

 - Administer general anesthesia by a pediatric anesthesiologist.
 Your child will be asleep during the procedure and not feel any pain.

-- Make five small incisions in the abdomen.
-The surgeon will insert the laparoscope (a thin tube with a camera at the end) and the surgical instruments through the incisions.
+- Make five small incisions in the abdomen to insert ports.
+The surgeon will insert the laparoscope (a thin camera) and the surgical instruments through the ports.
 The camera is attached to a video monitor, which the surgeon looks at to see real-time images of the operating site.

-- Remove most of the stomach.
+- Remove about 80-90% of the stomach.
 This creates a vertical, banana-shaped pouch.

 - Remove the instruments and close the incisions with stitches.
-The procedure takes between 60-90 minutes.
+The procedure takes between 60 and 90 minutes.

 Sleeve Gastrectomy: Follow-Up